allenvanderlinde/reaper/README.md

 Current plans for reaper's release are still to be determined.
 I fully plan on releasing a portable executable and accompanying documentation for non-commercial use by public institutions.

-A non-free version will also be available with possible negotiable functionality on a tiered basis for for-profit higher educational, government, and professional institutions at a cost.

-Any code and files currently published are available for educational purposes and will retain the current GNU General Public License.

-The above stipulations will remain as they are until otherwise noted by me.

 # Latest Code Base
 **Last Commit:** Ganymede (initial)